 At Surf Coast Secondary College, we welcome new students at the end of each semester.

-For any enquiries about our Enrolment Process please email the College on email@example.com.
+For any further enquiries about our Enrolment Process please email the College on firstname.lastname@example.org with your name and contact number.

 Surf Coast Secondary College